tannerryan/ecpush/README.md

 ## Goals
 The main goal of ecpush is to provide a simple and lightweight client that can be used for receiving real-time data events directly from Environment Canada's meteorological product feed.

 The client can directly fetch the published products, or it can just provide a notification channel containing the product location (HTTP URL to Environment Canada's Datamart).
-This can be set by modifying the `NotifyOnly` field in the `Client` struct.

-The client has also been designed to fully and properly recover from disconnections, without the need to prompt a reconnection.
+The client has also been designed to automatically recover from any connection or channel interruptions.

 ## Usage